Michael Powell

-Michael Latham Powell (30 September 1905 – 19 February 1990) was an English filmmaker, celebrated for his partnership with Emeric Pressburger.
-Through their production company The Archers, they together wrote, produced and directed a series of classic British films, notably The Life and Death of Colonel Blimp (1943), A Canterbury Tale (1944), I Know Where I'm Going!
-(1945), A Matter of Life and Death (1946, Stairway to Heaven in the U.S.), Black Narcissus (1947), The Red Shoes (1948) and The Tales of Hoffmann (1951).
+Michael Latham Powell (30 September 1905 – 19 February 1990) was an English filmmaker.
+He is celebrated for his partnership with Emeric Pressburger and through their production company, The Archers, they together wrote, produced and directed a series of classic British films, notably The Life and Death of Colonel Blimp (1943), A Canterbury Tale (1944), I Know Where I'm Going!
+(1945), A Matter of Life and Death (1946, Stairway to Heaven in the U.S.), Black Narcissus (1947), The Red Shoes (1948), and The Tales of Hoffmann (1951).

-His controversial Peeping Tom (1960), which was so vilified on first release that it seriously damaged his career, is now considered a classic, and possibly the earliest "slasher movie".
-Many renowned filmmakers, such as Francis Ford Coppola, George A. Romero, Brian De Palma, Bertrand Tavernier and Martin Scorsese have cited Powell as an influence.
+Powell's controversial film Peeping Tom (1960), which was so vilified on first release that it seriously damaged his career, is now considered a classic, and possibly the earliest "slasher movie".
+Many renowned filmmakers such as Francis Ford Coppola, George A. Romero, Brian De Palma, Bertrand Tavernier, and Martin Scorsese have cited Powell as an influence.

 In 1981, Powell and Pressburger received the BAFTA Fellowship, the highest honour the British Academy of Film and Television Arts can bestow upon a filmmaker.
 Five of their films were featured on the British Film Institute's list of 100 Greatest British films.
 In 2024, their work was explored in the documentary Made in England: The Films of Powell and Pressburger, narrated by Scorsese.
-David Thomson writes "There is not a British director with as many worthwhile films to his credit as Michael Powell."
+Film critic David Thomson wrote that "there is not a British director with as many worthwhile films to his credit as Michael Powell."

 Early life

-Powell was the second son and youngest child of Thomas William Powell, a hop farmer, and Mabel, daughter of Frederick Corbett, of Worcester, England.
+Powell was the second son and youngest child of Thomas William Powell, a hop farmer born in the Welsh Marches, and Mabel, daughter of Frederick Corbett, of Worcester, England.
 Powell was born in Bekesbourne, Kent, and educated at The King's School, Canterbury and then at Dulwich College.
 He started work at the National Provincial Bank in 1922 but quickly realised he was not cut out to be a banker.